 There are times when a patient may suffer a medical complication through no fault of the physician or hospital.
 Although the injury may be serious, there has been no “malpractice,” and hence there is no case.
 Many lay people – and more than a few lawyers – make the mistake of assuming that proof of a medical complication is proof of medical malpractice.
 When this type of case is filed, it is almost always unsuccessful.
 An experienced medical negligence attorney is skilled at “screening” cases early on in order to avoid pursuing claims which have no merit.

 Once a meritorious case has been identified, it must still be proven to the satisfaction of the doctor or hospital, their malpractice insurance company – and sometimes to a jury.
 While “malpractice” is just “negligence” by another name, proving medical malpractice is more difficult than proving that a driver ran a stop sign.
 Malpractice litigation is serious business.
 Physicians and hospitals – no matter how clear the case – often deny any responsibility.
 Specialized malpractice insurance companies hire experienced attorneys, and generally mount an aggressive defense.
 To prevail, the injured patient must have an attorney with the experience and resources necessary to prove the case.

 Cincinnati Medical Malpractice Attorney

 Mark Smith has a proven record of success in malpractice cases.
-To discuss your malpractice claim with Mr. Smith, please call 513-287-7447 (Toll Free: 888-254-4529), or e-mail him at [email protected].
+To discuss your malpractice claim with Mr. Smith, please call 513-287-7447, or send him a direct message through the website contact form.
 There will be no charge for the initial consultation, and cases are generally handled on a “contingency fee” (percentage of recovery) basis.